gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 Press Enter on an empty search field to return to the full directory.
 - Add external incident responders from a list that you can add members to.
 These are not Webex Users but need to have a least a name and either a mobile number or a voice number.
+- Edit external incident responders in the list.
+Any changes will affect those already added to the responders in the space.
 - Remove incident responders from the space
 - Toggle notification mechanism for each responder in the space by hovering over the row with their name.
 You can click on the SMS or Phone icon to toggle using that as a mechanism no notifying the (Phone icon means it will place a voice call to remind them)